 FH: The Australian who was so successful at the Sydney Olympics in 2000.

 FW: That’s it.
-And who had exceptionally large feet.
+And he had exceptionally large feet.

 FH: Yes.

 FW: And hands.
-I suppose that’s what...
-Also very sexy.
+I suppose that’s what…also very sexy.

-FH: Also developed diabetes at a very early age, which, and I have spoken with a doctor here, may be one of those doping things.
+FH: Also developed diabetes at a very early age, which—and I have spoken with a doctor here—may be one of those doping things.

 FW: Maybe.
 I’ve no idea.
-But I saw a picture of him now when he was talking about his stays at rehab clinics, when he jumps up out of the water while still sort of wearing his swimming glasses and one hand making a fist toward the sky when he’d won yet another gold at the Sydney Olympics in 2000.
+But I saw a picture of him now when he was talking about his stays at rehab clinics when he jumps up out of the water while still sort of wearing his swimming glasses and one hand making a fist toward the sky when he’d won yet another gold at the Sydney Olympics in 2000.
 That’s a typical image of these swimmers.
 That’s what you often see, when their mouth is sort of open and chlorine water is coming out.
 It’s simply triumph.
-It’s simply ...
-And SEX!
-He’s so ...
-Swimmer bodies might be the most perfect.
+It’s simply…and SEX!
+He’s so…swimmer bodies might be the most perfect.

 FH: Yes, I suppose.
 I’d agree to that.
 Out of everyone.
 I believe orienteerers have good bodies too.